playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 - Opens on right-click

-- Closes when user clicks outside of it
+- Closes when user clicks outside it

 - Focusing when open

 While we've done good work on the component thus far, it's missing something critical: Functionality.

 Let's fix that by adding in a list of actions the user can take when the context menu is open.
-Here's the catch: The actions the user can take depends on what part of the app they're right-clicking on.
+Here's the catch: The actions the user can take depend on what part of the app they're right-clicking on.

 !["Change file actions with dependency injection" shows how right-clicks in the file list shows different actions than right-clicks in the sidebar](./change_file_actions_with_di.png)

-There's a few ways we could solve this, but they all boil down to persisting a list of actions the user can take depending on which part of the component tree they're in.
+There are a few ways we could solve this, but they all boil down to persisting a list of actions the user can take depending on which part of the component tree they're in.

 Sound familiar?